 The police fleet market has seen noticeable changes over the past few years.
 The traditional police car is going out of style as many agencies move into larger, more powerful vehicles.
 Two pursuit-rated sedan models have been discontinued in the past two years, as police fleets install more and more equipment in vehicles and SUVs grow in popularity.

 In May, Fiat Chrysler Automobiles N.V.
-(FCA) followed the trend with a pursuit version of its Dodge Durango.
+(FCA) followed the trend with a police version of its Dodge Durango.
 The 2019 Dodge Durango Pursuit is powered by a standard 3.6L Pentastar engine or by an available 5.7L Hemi V-8 engine with Fuel Saver Technology.
 It is also fitted with a full-time active all-wheel drive system.

 Durango PPV vs. SSV